 As part of our work in fluorescence microscopy, we regularly come across great research in super resolution, neuroscience and 2-photon imaging.
 Members of our Fluorescence Journal Club receive brief reviews of select papers, collected below.
-Sign up to automatically receive the Journal Club via email:
+Sign up to automatically receive the monthly Journal Club via email:

 WALKING ALONG CHROMOSOMES WITH SUPER-RESOLUTION IMAGING, CONTACT MAPS, AND INTEGRATIVE MODELING